The Daily Dementia

 What Dementia Really Feels Like

-You can look up dementia anywhere - charities, NHS sites, self-help groups but those definitions don’t capture the lived experience.
-Here’s a little of what dementia really feels like for us: the small, the big, the silly, sometimes frustrating, sometimes funny moments of everyday life.
+You can look up dementia but definitions don’t capture the lived experience.
+Here’s a little of what dementia really feels like for us: the big, the small, the silly, and the sometimes frustrating but regularly warm and funny moments of everyday life.

 It begins with the slow breakdown of family.
 It’s when confidence, calm, and safe companionship start to slip, and life together feels less certain.